voluntadpear/homepage/blog/toggle-multiple-themes-css.md

 We need to get a list of all the available themes that we can change between.
 One way to do it is to maintain an array where we manually specify all of our available themes.
 However, this would mean that once we add or remove themes on our style sheet we would also need to add it in our script.

 An alternative I've found useful is to read the defined themes from our style sheet.
-This way, every time the defined themes change, we won't need adapt anything from our script and it will just work™:
+This way, every time the defined themes change, we won't need to adapt anything from our script and it will just work™:

 ```js
 function getAvailableThemes() {